Search our Site

 Reproductive genetic carrier screening: beyond family history and ethnicity

-Point of Care tool #1: Tips to for providers BEFORE ordering expanded carrier screening.
+Point of Care tool #1: Tips to for clinicians BEFORE (pre-test) ordering expanded carrier screening.
+(Nov 2024)

-Point of Care tool #2: Tips to for providers AFTER ordering expanded carrier screening.
+Point of Care tool #2: Tips to for clinicians AFTER (post-test) ordering expanded carrier screening.
+(Nov )2024)

 NOTE: For a case-based education module check out the updated (June 2017) module here.